JaumeNB/Robot_controller/README.md

 # Robot_controller
-TCP server and client to control a robot with PyQt GUI and multi-threading
+TCP server and client to control a robot with a PyQt GUI, multithreading and sockets.